nacholozano/php-cloud-service-project/README.md

 I have tried to use MVC.
 The 'index.php' would be the controller.

-Try a demo here: http://mycloud-nacholozano.rhcloud.com/ User/Email: nahcolozanogui@gmail.com<br>
+Try a demo here: http://mycloud-nacholozano.rhcloud.com/ <br>
+User/Email: nacholozanogui@gmail.com <br>
 Pass: nacho